Category

-The Largest Armies in Europe Are 6 to 7 Times Smaller Than Russia’s: A Look at Europe’s Top Ten Armies
+The Largest Armies in EU Are 6 to 7 Times Smaller Than Russia’s: A Look at Europe’s Top Ten Armies

-Russia's full-scale invasion of Ukraine has revealed that Europe, in many respects, may not be prepared for a large-scale war.
-Every month, Russia loses more tanks than most European armies have in total—not to mention the disparity in troop numbers.
+Russia's full-scale invasion of Ukraine has revealed that the rest of Europe, in many respects, may not be prepared for a large-scale war.
+Every month, Russia loses more tanks than most European armies have in total, not to mention the disparity in troop numbers.

 During a visit to Poland, Ukrainian President Volodymyr Zelenskyy stated that there are 600,000 Russian troops in Ukraine, while Ukraine's Armed Forces number 880,000 soldiers.
 European armies are significantly smaller, especially in comparison to the size of Russia’s full military contingent.